azeem23m/agricultural-production/README.md

   - Visualizion the distribution of each feature.

 - **Classification Models:**
+  - Applied classification models to predict crop by its growth conditions.
   - Comparison of **Random Forest**, **SVM**, and **XGBoost** classifiers by Precision, Recall and F1 Score.

 - **Clustering Models:**